openfoodfacts/food-logging/schemas/README.md

 <a id="tocSimagecolumn"></a>
 <a id="tocsimagecolumn"></a>

+URL to an image that was presented to the user when they selected the Food from the Source

 ```json
 {
   "type": "image"
 }

 ```

-imageColumn

-URL to an image that was presented to the user when they selected the Food from the Source

 ### Properties

 |Name|Type|Required|Description|